Dedicated to Creating Healthier Communities

 Kevin was willing to do whatever it would take to get the cancer out of his body.
 The doctor explored the options with him and they came up with a treatment plan.
 Kevin has nothing but praise for the doctor and nurses at Highline who he says won the fight for him.
 “The nurses at the cancer center allowed me to function my way to get better,” he said.
 “I didn’t want to lie down and be sick.
 I needed to keep moving, keep working and keep living.
 They helped me to do that.”

 Life after treatment

 Now that chemotherapy is finished, Kevin still remains vigilant.
-He will continue to see Dr. Ginsberg for regular follow-ups so that they can monitor his health and watch for relapse.
-“Follow-up appointments are essential,” said Dr. Ginsberg.
+He will continue to his doctor for regular follow-ups so that they can monitor his health and watch for relapse.
+“Follow-up appointments are essential,” said the doctor.
 “We not only monitor for signs of the cancer returning, we also watch for treatment side effects.
 Blood tests and imaging tests such as X-rays or CT scans can help us to detect relapse at an early stage.”